fabXlabs/fabX/README.md

 ## ❌ Limitations

 These are features which can be found in other systems for this use-case but we currently do not intend to implement.

+> [!NOTE]
-If you require these or other features and would like to extend fabX, you're welcome to open an issue for discussion.
+> If you require these or other features and would like to extend fabX, you're welcome to open an issue for discussion.

 * no booking/calendar system
 * no tracking of machine-time